 |Car insurance company||Bankrate Score||Average annual full coverage premium||Monthly premium cost|

 Geico offers one of the longest lists of car insurance discounts in the industry.
 Savings opportunities include having certain vehicle safety features, being a federal employee or military member, wearing your seatbelt and being affiliated with certain groups, like alumni associations.
-The company also has a highly-rated mobile app.
-Geico earned the top spot for its digital service in the 2021 J.D.
-Power U.S. Insurance Digital Experience Study.
+The company also has a highly-rated mobile app and online policy portal.
 If you want a company with highly customizable coverage, however, Geico might not be right for you.
 There are only a few endorsements that you can add to your policy.

 Learn more: Geico Insurance review

 USAA has some of the lowest average annual rates across the country, as well as excellent customer service.
 Although the company is not eligible for official ranking with J.D.
-Power due to its eligibility restrictions, it earned a high score in the 2021 U.S. Auto Claims Satisfaction Study, which indicates that customers are generally satisfied with USAA’s claims service.
-However, USAA only sells coverage to military members, veterans and their immediate families, and is not officially ranked in the J.D.
-Power Study.
+Power due to its eligibility restrictions, it earned a high score in the J.D Power 2022 U.S. Auto Claims Satisfaction Study, which indicates that customers are generally satisfied with USAA’s claims service.
+However, USAA has strict eligibility requirements and only sells coverage to military members, veterans and their immediate families.

 Learn more: USAA Insurance review